 A sense of achievement, demonstrating organizational skills for employers, and getting a head start on university level writing were among the benefits cited by alumni in a recent study.

-Two alumni write about getting organized during their extended essay experience, and offer words of advice to current IB students sitting down to write their first big research paper.
+These alumni write about getting organized during their extended essay experience and offer words of advice to current IB students sitting down to write their first big research paper.

 Looking back on the big picture

 While it may seem overwhelming, upon reflection, these alumni tell us how their essay had a positive impact on their future immediately after the DP.

 Alumnus Hannah Moreno shows how the research you conduct and the skills you develop from your extended essay may open up doors you never expected even an internship.